yarsky-tgz/scraper-http-client-request/README.md

   maxConcurrent: 10, //concurrent requests at the same time
   minTime: 333 //slow down, limit rate to keep pause between requests, reead the [docs](https://npmjs.com/package/cloudflare-bypasser)
 }))
+const { STAGES: { PROXIED_CLOUDFLARE } } = require('scraper-http-client-request/constants')

+/*

+**__Important__** on case of retry we have by default 4 stages cycle.
+You can set any other starting stage.

+In case if we are RAW 'proxy' option will be ignore, but it must be present

+  1. RAW
+  2. CLOUDFLARE
+  3. PROXIED_RAW
+  4. PROXIED_CLOUDFLARE

+*/

+client.setStage(PROXIED_CLOUDFLARE) //get full needed security from start, to avoid pauses on load

 ```